zachmay/inventorium/report.md

 container can be used as both a virtualized development environment and host the final executable.

-Finally, `docker-compose.yml` is a configuration file for the `docker-compose` tool, which orchestrates bringing all three component containers into service simultaneously and ensure that they are configured to work with each other, in this case by specifying environment variables and exposing network ports between containers so that the API server can communicate with the database.
+Finally, `docker-compose.yml` is a configuration file for the `docker-compose` tool, which is responsible for bringing all three component containers into service simultaneously and ensuring that they are configured to work with each other, in this case by specifying environment variables and exposing network ports between containers so that the API server can communicate with the database.